EconometricInstitute/feb22012-programming-website/data/week4/5-equals-and-hashcode.md

 In this quiz, you can test your knowledge on the subjects covered in this chapter.

-If you would want to compare to strings and she if they hold the same word(s), would you use `==` or `equals`, and why?
+If you would want to compare two `String` objects and see if they hold the same word(s), would you use `==` or `equals`, and why?
+You should assume that these `String` objects can come from any source (e.g. from user input, from a file, etcetera).

 <Solution>

 A String is a non-primitive type, as it is written with a capital letter.
 Therefore, the `==`-operator would not work here, as we do not want to compare if the objects are the same, but whether the values that the objects hold are the same.
+There are some cases in which the `==` might accidentally work for `String` objects because the Java compiler performs some magic under the hood, but you can't assume this will always work (in particular with `String` objects that come from external sources).
+It is therefore good practice to always use `equals`, also with `String` objects.

 </Solution>